dynaroars/COOL-Language-Support/README.md

 # COOL Language Support

 ## Overview
 This extension aims to make COOL more accessible to those who are learning it, leverage the burden of repeated manual works.
+It can be installed from the [VS Code marketplace](https://marketplace.visualstudio.com/items?itemName=Linhan.cool-language-support)!

 It provides support for [COOL(Classroom Object Oriented Language)](http://theory.stanford.edu/~aiken/software/cool/cool.html), a programming language designed by [Alexander Aiken](http://theory.stanford.edu/~aiken/) at Stanford.